Process commences: 2-14-1921

 His illness takes its toll

 Augustus fully took on Salesian spirituality, especially its element of sacrifice and offered his life and sufferings for the good of the young and the Congregation just as Don Bosco did.
-Fr Augustus died at Alassio on April 8, 1893, on the Saturday of the Octave of Easter: "What a wonderful Easter!", he had said.
+Fr.
+Augustus died at Alassio on April 8, 1893, on the Saturday of the Octave of Easter: "What a wonderful Easter!" he had said.
 He was 35 years old.
-John Paul II, the Polish Pope, had the joy of declaring him Blessed on the 25th April 2004.
+John Paul II, the Polish Pope, had the joy of declaring him Blessed on April 25, 2004.
 His body is venerated in Przemysl (Poland).